cadabra-engineering/cadabra-engineering.github.io/_posts/2025-05-28-navigating-ai-adoption-team-psychology.md

 We invite engineers and researchers to share their experiences and insights into creating a psychologically safe environment for AI adoption.
 How do you foster team empowerment while integrating AI into your workflows?

+We believe we can reframe software delivery from the ground up, where every decision, tool, and interaction is guided by contextual intelligence.

 > Contact: hello@cadabra.studio
 > More at: [https://cadabra.studio](https://cadabra.studio)
 ```